BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

    > `
    > to install a distro.

    By Default, the installed Linux distribution will be Ubuntu.
-You can change this with the `-d` flag:
+Change this with the `-d` flag:
    - Change Linux Distribution: `wsl --install -d <distibution Name>`
    - View list of Linux Distributions: `wsl --list --online`
    - Install additional distributions: `wsl --install -d <distibution Name>`

-   > For Linux/Bash command line, you can instead run the executable: `wsl.exe --install -d <Distribution Name>` or list via `wsl.exe --list --online`
+   > For Linux/Bash command line, run the executable: `wsl.exe --install -d <Distribution Name>` or list via `wsl.exe --list --online`

-2. Restart your machine
+2. Restart the machine
-3. Set up your linux username and password
+3. Set up a linux username and password
-    You can now access your WSL by selecting **Start** then opening **Ubuntu** or any other distribution you installed.
-Select **Ubuntu on Windows** then type in your username and password.
-This is specific for the Linux distribution and it has no effect on your Windows settings.
-This will allow you to run **sudo** commands (Super User Do)
+     Access WSL by selecting **Start** then opening **Ubuntu** or any other distribution installed.
+Select **Ubuntu on Windows** then type in the username and password.
+This is specific for the Linux distribution and it has no effect on the Windows settings.
+Then run **sudo** commands (Super User Do)

-4. Update and upgrade packages
-    You should be in the habit of updating and upgrading packages in Linux by running the command below:
+4. Update and upgrade packages update and upgrade packages in Linux by running the command below:
     ```Bash
     sudo apt update && sudo apt upgrade
     ```